googleforgames/quilkin/docs/src/filters.md

 We specify our filter chain in the `.filters` section of the proxy's configuration which has takes a sequence of [FilterConfig](#filter-config) objects.
 Each object describes all information necessary to create a single filter.

-The above example creates a filter chain comprising a [Debug](debug.md) filter followed by a [Rate limiter](./local_rate_limit.md) filter - the effect is that every packet will be logged and the proxy will not forward more than 10 packets per second.
+The above example creates a filter chain comprising a [Debug] filter followed by a [LocalRateLimit] filter - the effect is that every packet will be logged and the proxy will not forward more than 10 packets per second.

 > The sequence determines the filter chain order so its ordering matters - the chain starts with the filter corresponding the first filter config and ends with the filter corresponding the last filter config in the sequence.